cjheath/adl/README.md

 </p>
 </td>
 <td valign="top">
-Here Product is defined in the top scope (the Origin object).
-Then in the Retail object, we define
+Here Product is defined in the current scope.
-Toaster to be a Product - referring to Product as it was defined in the Parent's scope.
-Finally after returning to the top scope, we traverse into the Retail space again to assign the Toaster a Price.
+Then in the Retail object, we define Toaster to be a Product - referring to Product as it was defined in the Parent's scope.
+Finally after returning to the top scope, we traverse the Retail space again to assign the Toaster a Price.
 <pre>
 Product: {
     Name: String;